 Gregory E. Pyle 1997 - 2014

-Recent awards honoring Chief Pyle include being named a Distinguished Alumni and Benefactor for SOSU and being named an Honorary Member of the Oklahoma State Troopers Association.
-He was selected as a 2007 honoree inducted into the Oklahoma Hall of Fame.
+Awards honoring Chief Pyle include being named a Distinguished Alumni and Benefactor for SOSU and being named an Honorary Member of the Oklahoma State Troopers Association.
+In 2007, he was inducted into the Oklahoma Hall of Fame.
 Chief Pyle is very proud that the Choctaw Nation has been named the recipient of the Pro Patria Award and the 2008 Freedom Award.

-Other appointments and awards for Chief Pyle include: Receiving the SBA Region VI Minority Small Business Advocate of the Year, several terms as a member on the National Indian Health Board and a year as the elected President of the Oklahoma Area Indian Health Board.
+Other appointments and awards for Chief Pyle included receiving the SBA Region VI Minority Small Business Advocate of the Year, several terms as a member of the National Indian Health Board and a year as the elected President of the Oklahoma Area Indian Health Board.
 He was appointed by former Secretary of Interior Manuel Lujan to serve on a Task Force created to reorganize the Bureau of Indian Affairs, and reappointed two years later by former Secretary of Interior Bruce Babbitt, heading up several subcommittees on the Task Force.

-Congressional hearings during the past few years have featured the testimony of Chief Pyle on various subjects, including Code Talkers, sovereignty, Arkansas River Bed and health care.
+Chief Pyle testified before several Congressional hearings on various subjects, including Code Talkers, sovereignty, the Arkansas Riverbed, and health care.

-Education milestones include the Choctaw Language Program and increasing the scholarship program to serve 5,000 students.
+Education milestones under Chief Pyle, included the Choctaw Language Program and increasing the scholarship program to serve 5,000 students.
 A new academic building has been built at Jones Academy for the elementary school.
 A career development program for Choctaws has been initiated to include training at technical institutes.

-Chief Pyle's dedication to the Choctaw people is evident through the many services that are now available.
+Chief Pyle's dedication to the Choctaw people was made evident through the many services that are now available.